rileyradoll/bloccit/README.md

 ### Bloccit is a Reddit inspired application

-Users can sign up, create posts, comment on posts, vote on posts, favorite posts and receive updates on their favorite posts via email.
+Users can sign up, create posts, comment on posts, vote on posts, favorite posts and receive updates on their favorited posts via email.

 [Demo Site](https://stark-oasis-86699.herokuapp.com/)